pentandra/lifepreserver/items/static/blog/perspectives-on-business-models/index.md

 the research community.
 These business models will hopefully become increasingly unsustainable.

 It's not that it doesn't cost businesses to host and disseminate these images---it's just that copying bits doesn't really provide lasting value to the customer.[^bits] At least not anymore.
 In this day and age it's commoditized and expected to be free.
-In the 90's, [when ancestry.com was founded](http://corporate.ancestry.com/about-ancestry/company-info/company-history/), the Internet was a great new thing, and companies could get away with charging people for access to things.
+In the <span class="oldstyle">90</span>'s, [when ancestry.com was founded](http://corporate.ancestry.com/about-ancestry/company-info/company-history/), the Internet was a great new thing, and companies could get away with charging people for access to things.
 Copies of software were sold, even though the